NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/05 - Vault Architecture/01 - Vault for Production Environments/5 01 - Vault for Production Environments.md

 - Once setup, the Vault can be started using the config file: `vault server -config /path/to file`
 - As we're using a new backend, once the Vault server is started, it must be initialized.
   - In this step, encryption keys are generated, as well as unseal keys and the initial root token.
   - To do so: `vault operator init`
   - This will output the Unseal keys and Root Tokens.
 - Once initialized, the Vault must be unsealed.
 This is true of every initialized Vault.
   - Unsealing is required as Vault knows where to look in the particular storage backend, but it does not have the key to decrypting it and reading the data.
   - To unseal the Vault: `vault operator unseal`

-## Practical Example:
+## Practical Example

 - For any VMs used, ensure that SSH port 22 is open for ease of use.
 - This example will be set up for Linux.

 1. Creating the config file.
 The following areas should be added:
     1. Storage (required)
     2. Listener (required)